 - Preheat oven to 170 C/350 F fan forced

 - Prepare an 20-26 cm/8-10” flan or quiche pan by rubbing it with liberally butter.

 - Mix the Parmesan cheese and almond meal together, and sprinkle on the prepared pan, shaking it to distribute it all over.

 - Beat the eggs and season with salt and pepper.
 Add the sour cream and cream and mix till combined.

-- Mix in the grated cheese, spring onions and spinach into the egg mix.
+- Mix in the grated cheese, spring onions, coconut flour and spinach into the egg mix.

 - Gently fold in the feta and the pumpkin.

 - Pour into the prepared quiche pan, ensuring the ingredients are well dispersed over the surface of the pan.
 Move them around and poke bits in if need be.